FlowFuse/flowfuse/docs/cloud/README.md

 ## Use of the File System

 FlowForge Cloud provides support for using the standard File nodes in flows with some limits.
-The standard filesystem is not persistent between project restarts, so a custom set of nodes are used to store the files in persistent storage.
+The standard filesystem is not persisted between project restarts, so a custom set of nodes are used to store the files in persistent storage.

 Each Project has a quota of `100MB` of file storage.
 A single write operation is limited to `10MB` in size.

 Some 3rd party nodes try to access the filesystem directly.
-This can lead to unpredicatable results if the data is not persistent between restarts.
+This can lead to unpredicatable results if the data is not persisted between restarts.

 ## Node-RED context